Types of short break

 The panel will:

-• review your child's care package
+• review your child's assessed needs

 • consider the need for specialist short breaks support